MantasPauliukonis/unknown-prototype/Ideas.md

 #### Durability

-Signifies how long the component will last before it needs to be replaced
+Signifies how long the component will last before it needs to be replaced.
+Durability rating will changed based on the power used

 ## Memory